-Half of Syria's Children Can't Return to School This Month
+Half of Syria's School Children Can't Return to Classrooms

 Millions of Syrian children cannot return to school due to conflict and lack of funds.